noahehall/theBookOfNoah/architecture/rdbms_database_design.md

 ## 3 database implementation and operations/user interfaces
    - `database logical design`
       - defines a database in a data model of a specific DBMS
+      - where you create all the tables, constrains, keys, rules etc.
    - `database physical design`
       - defines the internal database storage structure, file organization or indexing techniques